gmeks/myUplinkSmartConnect/README.md

 - WaterHeaterMediumPowerInHours - This the number of hours pr day the water heater is running at half power, but with a lower "target temperature"
 - MediumPowerTargetTemperature - Target temperature in medium mode, default 50c
 - HighPowerTargetTemperature - Target temperature in high mode, default 70c
 - EnergiBasedPeakTimes - When using Energi based rules, this sets the target where the water should be at HighPowerTargetTemperature.
+Valid values are: name of day ( example: monday)

 ## Optional mqtt Configuration, used to connect to smarthouse solution like homeassistant